jdittrich/userNeedResearchBook/text/dataAnalysis.md

 insights named »I want to avoid repetitive tasks«

-Now your groups will be informed by several data points each.
+Now, your groups will be informed by several data points each.
-But there will be many themes which are created by the »same things mentioned«-Method;
+But there will be many themes, which are created by the »same things mentioned«-Method;
 they don’t state insights.
-In addition, there might be overlapping themes and groups encompassing many data points  while other groups may be only informed by few data points from just one participant.
+In addition, there might be overlapping themes and groups encompassing many data points, while other groups may be only informed by few data points from just one participant.
 It is time to revise the structure.

 ### Revise the Structure

-After you went through your data and sorted it into themes , review your work.
-You now may have a clearer view of what constitutes the themes after you sorted the data in these themes.
+After you went through your data and sorted it into themes, review your work.
+You now may have a clearer view of what constitutes the themes after you sorted the data.

-If you recently dealt with just a particular part of the analysis (like dealing with two particular groups), your view might be too narrow: Glance over the whole range of clustered data,  and rediscover themes which might be a better fit for some data.
+If you recently dealt with just a particular part of the analysis (like dealing with two particular groups), your view might be too narrow: Glance over the whole range of clustered data,  and rediscover themes, which might be a better fit for some data.

-Have a look at structures that need improvement: Groups, which  have a title which does not express an actual insight yet and data, for which you did not find a good place.
+Have a look at structures that need improvement: Groups, which  have a title which does not express an actual insight yet, and data, for which you did not find a good place.
-This data might be helpful to get insights and create new themes .
+This data might now be helpful to create new themes or can add to some of the themes.

 Take a critical look at the themes in relation to the data they encompass: Is there a fit or did you fall prey to wishful thinking?
-Possibly there is actually only a weak match between the stated theme and the data.
+Possibly, there is actually only a weak match between the stated theme and the data.
 In this case, revise your structure.